 The tanker aircraft carries 92 ground troops or 64 paratroopers and equipment in its tactical transport role.
 It can also be configured as a MEDEVAC aircraft accommodating 74 patients on stretchers, and their accompaniments.

 The aircraft has a 57,500lb fuel offload capability and can perform missions in a radius of up to 500nmi.
-It can be optionally fitted with additional fuselage tank for the storage of 24,392lb of fuel.
+It can be optionally fitted with an additional fuselage tank for the storage of 24,392lb of fuel.
 It can unload up to 600gal of fuel per minute, which is about four times the current offload rate.

-The aircraft is crewed by two pilots, one advanced crew stations (ACS) operator and two loadmasters.
+The aircraft is crewed by two pilots, one advanced crew station (ACS) operator and two loadmasters.
 The glass cockpit accommodates night-vision goggle head-up displays, multi-function displays, monochrome displays, ground collision avoidance system, global positioning system, and radio communications/navigation equipment.

 The KC-130J aircraft is armed with Harvest HAWK (Hercules Airborne Weapons Kit) modular roll-on, roll-off weapons system.
 The unit is housed within a standard cargo pallet placed in the cargo compartment.
-Target detection is provided by the AN/AAQ-30 target sight system mounted under the left wing fuel tank.
+Target detection is provided by the AN/AAQ-30 target sight system mounted under the left-wing fuel tank.
 The unit is equipped with infrared and electro-optic sensors.

 Its weapon system can fire Hellfire air-to-surface missiles (ASMs) and precision-guided munitions including Raytheon AGM-175 Griffin or MBDA GBU-44/B Viper Strike missiles.
 The Hellfire is mounted on the left-hand pylon, while the other missiles are launched from the cargo ramp.

-In May 2012, US Naval Air Systems Command (NAVAIR) placed a contract with Lockheed Martin to deliver three Harvest HAWK systems for KC-130J fleet.
+In May 2012, US Naval Air Systems Command (NAVAIR) placed a contract with Lockheed Martin to deliver three Harvest HAWK systems for the KC-130J fleet.

 Engines and performance of KC-130J

-KC-130J is powered by four Rolls-Royce AE 2100D3 turboprop engines.
+The KC-130J is powered by four Rolls-Royce AE 2100D3 turboprop engines.
 Each engine, driving an all-composite six-blade R391 propeller, develops a power of 3,425kW.

 Orders and deliveries

-In 2002, Lockheed Martin received a $4.3bn contract from the US Department of Defence to deliver 40 C-130J aircraft for the US Air Force and 20 KC-130J tankers for the USMC.
+In 2002, Lockheed Martin received a $4.3bn contract from the US Department of Defense to deliver 40 C-130J aircraft for the US Air Force and 20 KC-130J tankers for the USMC.
 The Marine Corps received the first KC-130J aircraft in November 2004.
 Lockheed Martin delivered the first KC-130J Super Hercules tanker to the US Marine Corps Reserve in March 2014.

 The Italian Air Force (Aeronautica Militare Italiana) received six KC-130J tankers under a 22-aircraft programme, which concluded in 2005.

-In May 2010, the US Government placed a $245m foreign military sales contract with Lockheed Martin for the delivery of three KC-130J aircraft to Kuwait Air Force.
+In May 2010, the US Government placed a $245m foreign military sales contract with Lockheed Martin for the delivery of three KC-130J aircraft to the Kuwait Air Force.
 The first aircraft was delivered in August 2014.